-The board of directors presently consists of six directors and these directors are being nominated for re-election.
+The board of directors presently consists of 5 directors and these directors are being nominated for re-election.

 The term of office of each of the present directors expires at the Meeting.
-The persons named below will be presented for election at the Meeting as management's nominees and, unless such authority is withheld, the Management Designees, if named as proxy, intend to vote for the election of these nominees.
+The persons named below will be proposed for election at the Meeting as Management's nominees and, unless such authority is withheld, the Management Designees, if named as proxy, intend to vote for the election of these nominees.
 Management does not contemplate that any of these nominees will be unable to serve as a director.
 Each director elected will hold office until the next annual meeting of the Company or until his successor is elected or appointed, unless his office is earlier vacated in accordance with the by-laws of the Company, or with the provisions of the Canada Business Corporations Act, R.S.C.
 1985, c.
-C-44, as amended.
-Effective April 28, 2005, the Company continued from the province of Ontario to the federal jurisdiction of Canada as if it had been incorporated under the federal laws of Canada.
+C-44, as amended ("CBCA").
 No class of shareholders of the Company has the right to elect a specified number of directors or to cumulate their votes for directors.

-The following table sets out the names of the nominees for election as directors, the municipality in which each is ordinarily resident, all offices of the Company now held by each of them, their present principal occupation or employment, the period of time for which each has been a director of the Company, and the number of Common Shares of the Company or any of its subsidiaries beneficially owned by each, directly or indirectly, or over which control or direction is exercised, as at the date hereof.
+The following table sets out the names of the nominees for election as directors, the municipality in which each is ordinarily resident, all offices of the Company now held by each of them, their present principal occupation or employment, the period of time for which each has been a director of the Company, and the number of Common Shares or any of its subsidiaries beneficially owned by each, directly or indirectly, or over which control or direction is exercised, as at the date hereof.

-Name and Municipality of Residence (1) Present office and Date first appointed as director Present Principal Occupation (1) Number of Common Shares Owned, Beneficially Held or Controlled (1)(2) % of Class Held or Controlled Ronald Alexander (3) Calgary, Alberta Director September 20, 1996 President of Shunex Resources Ltd., a private company providing hydro-carbon prospect evaluations, petrophysical log analysis and well completion and recompletion services.
-President of Detector Exploration Ltd. 708,052 0.4% Lionel J. Gunter (3) London, England Executive Chairman and Director September 20, 1996 Was President of Company until April 1, 2004.
-Director, Iberian Minerals Corp.
-16,965,441 8.9% Roland Phelps Jersey, Channel Islands President and Chief Executive Officer and Director February 17, 2003 Managing director of Welsh Gold PLC, a jewellery business.
-35,538,980 18.7% James B. Clancy (3) Toronto, Ontario Director June 21, 2001 Since 1999, he has practised as an independent Financial Consultant.
-He is a Chartered Accountant.
-184,232 0.1% James I. Golla Mississauga, Ontario Director June 21, 2001 Retired since 1996 after working as a journalist for the Globe and Mail since 1954.
-100,000 0.1% Norman E. Brewster Ajax, Ontario Director July 18, 2002 Professional Geologist, Chairman and Vice-President of Iberian Minerals Corp.; Director of Spider Resources Inc. since 1999; director of Verdex Resources from 1999 to present.
-NIL N/A
+Name and Municipality of Residence (1) Present office and Date first appointed as director Present Principal Occupation (1) Number of Common Shares Owned, Beneficially Held or Controlled (1)(2) % of Class Held or Controlled Ronald Alexander ^{(3), (4)} Calgary, Alberta Director September 20, 1996 President of Detector Exploration Ltd. since June 24, 1998.
+112,000 0.1% Lionel J. Gunter (3) La Manga, Spain Chairman and Director September 20, 1996 Chairman and Director of the Company since September 20, 1996.
+3,393,088 2.0% Roland Phelps Jersey, Channel Islands President and Chief Executive Officer and Director February 17, 2003 Managing director of Welsh Gold PLC, a jewellery business since 1992.
+33,356,750 19.5% James B. Clancy (3) Toronto, Ontario Director June 21, 2001 Chartered Accountant; Independent Financial Consultant since 1999.
+36,846 -

+Name and Municipality of Residence (1) Present office and Date first appointed as director Present Principal Occupation (1) Number of Common Shares Owned, Beneficially Held or Controlled (1)(2) % of Class Held or Controlled James I. Golla (4) Mississauga, Ontario Director June 21, 2001 Retired since 1996 after working as a journalist for the Globe and Mail since 1954.
+20,000 -